New! BD Essentials: Turn your team into growth advocates

 PIPELINE VELOCITY

-Pipeline Velocity is a KPI used by mature BD organizations to measure the speed that opportunities pass through the pipeline.
+Pipeline Velocity is a KPI used by mature business development organizations to measure the speed that opportunities pass through the pipeline.

 So it’s a measure of successfully moving opportunities from identification to fully qualified to solutioning, proposal writing, and finally to award.

-The time that opportunities through the pipeline vary.
-Some task order contract awards can take a few weeks, yet others may take a few months…or even years.
+The time that opportunities go through the pipeline vary.
+Some task order contract awards can take a few weeks, yet others may take a few months—or even years.
+So this formula can be modified to fit the needs of your business, but make sure you decide on a consistent method for measuring it across your organization.

 VALUE OF OPPORTUNITIES BY STAGE